This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Potential buyers (and their agents and advisers) in connection with any proposed purchase, merger or acquisition of any part of our business, provided that we inform the buyer it must use your personal information only for the purposes disclosed in this Privacy Notice;

-To any other person with your consent.
+To any other person with your consent;

 Transferring your information outside the EU

 We use technical and organisational measures to protect your personal information.
 These measures provide a level of security appropriate to the risk of processing your personal information.
+In line with our security procedures, we check your identity when you get in touch with us and apply suitable technical measures to protect your information, such as:

 Implementing secure design principles within our information technology infrastructure;